PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 5. Reduces Lost Time Incidents

-Hand and finger injuries are among the most common:
+Hand injuries are among the most frequent incidents in oilfield operations.

 • OSHA recordables